 - Establish a marketing campaign schedule to organize courses of action and have a reference in keeping track of accomplishments.
 Also, set key performance indicators.

 It manifests respect to customers and does not obstruct their online shopping experiences.
-It entails customer value optimization without being too aggressive in the use of social media posts, email marketing, and notifications.
+It entails customer value optimization without being too aggressive in using social media posts, email marketing, and notifications.

-Also, competing with more established market players without shelling out some cash.
+Also, competing with more established market players is virtually impossible without shelling out some cash.
 Liquidity is also important to continue sustaining business operations and train employees to work more efficiently and provide satisfactory customer service.